XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Experiments

-\textbf{DepthTrack:} DepthTrack~\cite{depthtrack} is a comprehensive long-distance dataset comprising 50 sets of test video sequences.
-We evaluate the accuracy of various trackers using F-score, Recall (Re), and Precision (Pr) metrics.
-From the results, we observe that: 1) our XTrack outperforms all the specific models proposed for the DepthTrack dataset, as well as the unified models with different sets of parameters.
-This demonstrates the effectiveness of our method; 2) UnTrack performs slightly better than our method.
-However, given that UnTrack uses more information, specifically the modality types, this slight disadvantage is acceptable.
+\textbf{DepthTrack:} DepthTrack~\cite{depthtrack} is a comprehensive, long-distance dataset consisting of 50 video sequences for test.
+We evaluate the accuracy of various trackers on this dataset using F-score, Recall (Re), and Precision (Pr) metrics.
+Our results show that: 1) XTrack outperforms all models specifically designed for the DepthTrack dataset, as well as unified models using depth-specialized parameters.
+2) With an increase in model scale from XTrack-B to XTrack-L, we achieve notable improvements, setting new SOTA records.

+\textbf{VOT-RGBD2022:} The VOT-RGBD2022 dataset~\cite{vot2022}, which includes 127 video sequences, is the latest benchmark for RGB-D object tracking.
+We evaluate our model's performance using the metrics of expected average overlap (EAO), accuracy, and robustness.

+Note that VOT-RGBD2022 contains out-of-distribution samples, creating a domain gap between the DepthTrack training set and the VOT-RGBD2022 test set.
+However, as shown in Tab.~\ref{tab:rgbd}, our method surpasses current state-of-the-art performance on VOT-RGBD2022 by an even larger margin than on DepthTrack.
+This result highlights our model's enhanced capability to manage domain gaps, a strength we attribute to our multimodal training.